kenatibm/MadridLabDocumentation/workbooks/Lab5/README.md

 ### Test your adapter
-The MFP CLI provides the ability to test adapters using command line commands.
+The MFF CLI provides the ability to test adapters using command line commands.
 This is not only helpful for manually testing your adapters during development, but it can be leveraged by automated test scripts as part of your DevOps process automation strategy.

-1. To test your adapter using the MFP CLI, you must first **build** it and then deploy it to the MFP Development server.
+1. To test your adapter using the MFF CLI, you must first **build** it and then deploy it to the MFF Development server.

         mfpdev adapter build
         mfpdev adapter deploy